UCLALibrary/docker-cantaloupe/README.md

     mvn docker:stop -Dkakadu.version=v7_A_7-01903E

 You do not need to supply the `kakadu.git.repo` argument when just starting or stopping your previously built Kakadu-enabled containers.
 That's only needed at the point of building them.

+Also note: the Kakadu build only currently works with Linux x86_64 builds.
+We may add support for other platforms when we upgrade our Kakadu version.

 ### Deploying with Kubernetes